An App for the Discovery of Properties of Poncelet Triangles

 \section{Introduction}

-Referring to \cref{fig:09-screenshot}, we describe a web-based app (live \href{https://dan-reznik.github.io/ellipse-mounted-loci-p5js}{here}) for the interactive, shareable discovery of properties the dynamic geometry of ``Poncelet'' triangle families.
+Referring to \cref{fig:09-screenshot}, we describe a web-based app (live \href{https://dan-reznik.github.io/ellipse-mounted-loci-p5js}{here}) for the interactive, shareable discovery of properties the dynamic geometry of ``Poncelet'' triangle families, in the spirit of \cite{davis1995-experimental}.
 Recall these are triangles inscribed in a conic while simultaneously circumscribing another conic.
 In our case, said conics are a pair of nested ellipses. \cref{app:poncelet} reviews Poncelet's porism.

 The main thrust is the interactive, real-time rendering of loci of notable points of a triangle, such as the incenter barycenter, etc. As shown in \cref{fig:09-showcase}, one initial interest was the aesthetics of loci which can be produced.